Making connections

 The way you make claims in the my NDIS participant portal won’t change.
 You still need to provide the same information, like the:

-• support category you are using to pay for the service or support.
+- NDIS support category you are using to pay for the NDIS support.

 You will be asked to enter the payee’s Australian Business Number (ABN).
 If the payee does not have an ABN, you can select the checkbox “Payee does not have the ABN” to continue.
 You can also search for the ABN by using the ABN lookup tool.